I followed you up the sandy path

 The grey dark was heavy as stone but for a patch

-on your pale shoulders
+of light on your pale shoulders

 and a tidal wave (of grief) from nowhere–